CPScript/Github-Profile-Monitor/README.md

 # Github User Monitor

-A comprehensive system for tracking GitHub followers with automated data collection, change detection, and a sleek dashboard interface.
+A system for tracking GitHub followers with automated data collection, change detection, and a sleek dashboard interface.
 The system uses GitHub Actions for automation and GitHub Pages for hosting.

 ## Features

 - **Automated Follower Tracking**: Monitors follower changes every 6 hours via GitHub Actions
-- **Change Detection**: Identifies new followers and unfollowers with detailed logging
+- **Change Detection**: Identifies new followers and unfollowers with logging
 - **Repository Traffic**: Tracks profile repository views and clones (when available)
 - **Historical Data**: Maintains up to 100 historical snapshots with trend analysis
 - **Live Dashboard**: GitHub-styled responsive web interface